-The water quality parameters in the egg incubation and in larval rearing tanks were monitored during the study.
-The parameters that were monitored included: dissolved oxygen, pH and temperature.
-Dissolved oxygen was monitored with Dissolved Oxygen meter (EXTECH SDL 150) while temperature and pH were monitored with Hanna Instrument pH metre (HI 991350).
+The water quality parameters in the egg incubation incubator and in larval rearing tanks were monitored during the study.
+The parameters that were monitored included: such as dissolved oxygen, pH and temperature.
+Dissolved oxygen was monitored with Dissolved Oxygen meter (EXTECH SDL 150) were monitored .
+While Temperature and pH were monitored with Hanna Instrument pH metre (HI 991350) were also measured .
+(Add reference)